Draxs/nksite/_posts/malta/2018-07-01-Azure-Ultra-Charter.md

 preview-title: "Azure Ultra Charter"
 subtitle: "Malta"
 categories: malta
-excerpt: "A trip on a luxury charter yacht with Azure Charter definitely called for something special to come out of the wardrobe.
+excerpt: "A trip on a luxury charter yacht with Azure Ultra Charter definitely called for something special to come out of the wardrobe.
 Glamorous, sophisticated but casual and practical – thoughts of the sun, the wind"
 image: /images/malta/Azure-Ultra-Charter/Azure-Ultra-Charter.jpg
 permalink: /Azure-Ultra-Charter/
 ---